 Judita holds a PhD in theatre studies from the University of Kent and regularly leads physical theatre classes and workshops.

 My physical theatre practice encompasses rigorous physical and vocal training, improvisation, exploring text and objects as well as ensemble and partner work.
 With a special attention to inner awareness, outer impulses and the flow of energy, my approach serves to sensitise the body and its responsiveness, thus enriching the physical presence of a solo performer or ensemble.

-The performance work I create is physical, visual, energetic and visceral.
-Underlined by contemporary performance devising techniques and thinking, the work shifts between presence and representation, layers mythologies with fictional stories or real narratives and looks for surprising uses of movement, music and objects in order to produce lively and thought-provoking pieces of theatre.
+The performance work I create is underlined by contemporary performance devising techniques and thinking.
+The work is physical, visual and poetic; it shifts between presence and representation, layers mythologies with true stories and looks for surprising uses of movement, music and objects, in order to create theatre that is lively and thought-provoking.

-My most recent performances have drawn on experimentation with text collages (Mr Jordan's Funeral), magical feminism (Seven Petticoats), autobiographical material (my grandparents' deportation to Siberia in Adventures in Black and White) and historical sources (Herring Girls).
+My most recent performances have drawn on interdisciplinary collaboration (Daphne in Three Movements), experimentation with text collages (Mr Jordan's Funeral), magic feminism (Seven Petticoats), autobiographical material (my grandparents' deportation to Siberia in Adventures in Black and White) and documentary material (Side Roads).